MailDefender/.github/profile/README.md

 - **Pending Message Queue**: Temporarily holds messages from unvalidated senders.
 - **Automatic Release**: Delivers all pending messages after successful validation.
 - **Non-Proxy Add-On**: Acts as an add-on to your existing email infrastructure, ensuring all data remains within your ecosystem and is never routed through a third-party proxy.
+- **Plug and Play**: No heavy configuration needed on your emails infrastucture, just configure imap and smtp credentials and start the sytem
+- **Quick & Easy deactivation**: As no configuration is applied / required to your email server, just turn off MailDefender and delete credential files
 - **Customizable Mail Sorting**: Automatically sorts emails based on user-defined rules, allowing for personalized inbox management.
 - **Extensible Architecture**: Built with microservices for easy integration of new features (e.g., SPF verification, IP reputation checks).